chazsconi/simple_auth/README.md

 <% end %>
 ```

-### Check roles in controllers/contexts/models
+### Check roles in controllers/contexts
 In a controller `any_granted?(conn, ["ROLE_ADMIN"])` can be used as the `conn` struct is available - this can
 be used for finer grained control if `plug :authorize` is not sufficient.

-Elsewhere, for example in a model or context, `any_granted?/2` can also be used passing the user struct.
+Elsewhere, for example in a context, `any_granted?/2` can also be used passing the user struct.

 ### Add users to DB
 This can be done from iex